- 7 Dec 2021

 Both shows have sappy opening themes and trope-y character interactions.
 Both follow predominantly-white units, which is accurate because of the US military’s history of segregation.
 The Pacific separates itself from its more popular cousin, though.
 It doesn’t pull any punches when depicting battles and their aftermath.
 The bitterness of the campaign, in the show and in real-life, is extra intense.
 There are historic reasons that explain it.

-First, the Pacific war was longer.
+First, the Pacific war is longer.
 The infantry fighting in this show starts in 1942, compared to 1944 in Band of Brothers.
-Second, the main belligerents had more cause to hate and fear each other.
-One nation attacked the homeland of the other, inciting it join the war.
-These nations had very dissimilar cultures as well.
-Their combatants were much less likely to share ground, compared to those in Europe.
+Second, the main belligerents have more cause to hate and fear each other.
+One nation had attacked the homeland of the other nation, inciting the latter to join the war.
+These nations have very dissimilar cultures as well.
+Their combatants are much less likely to share common ground, compared to those in Europe.

-I’m certain that the remote locales and restricted communication also facilitated the brutality.
+I’m certain that the remote locales and restricted communication also facilitate the brutality.
 I commend the creators’ decision to show it.
 Whereas Band of Brothers premiered two days before the September 11 attacks, The Pacific premiered in early 2010.
 The Global War on Terror was well underway during the show’s development.
-Social media was established, too.
-Because of these happenings, people had unprecedented access to information experiences.
+Social media was established by then, too.
+General audiences already had unprecedented access to unfiltered experiences about real war.

 This climate surely influenced the general direction of The Pacific.
 HBO’s Generation Kill, which aired two years earlier, was also a probable influence.
 In any case, a tamer depiction of this war would’ve been toothless at a time when people could watch raw footage of modern war on the web.
 The show is memorable, if not enjoyable, for showing combatants on both sides being in pitiful states.